cirving19/wayfaircase/README.md

 Each solution includes:

-- The original query (found in the .sql file `cirving_wayfair_case_queries`)
+- The SQL query (found in the .sql file `cirving_wayfair_case_queries`)
 - The resulting table in CSV format (found in the corresponding csv files)
-- My written notes explaining my approach (found in the corresponding notes files)
+- My written notes explaining my approach and interpretation (found in the corresponding notes files)

 ## Questions Overview